databrickslabs/migrate/README.md

   * Cluster permissions would need to manually be modified (Possibly available via private preview APIs)
   * Cluster creator tags cannot be updated.
 Added a custom tag with the original cluster creator for DBU tracking.
 * Jobs: Job owners will be seen as the single admin user who migrate the job configurations.
 (Relevant for billing purposes)
+  * Jobs with existing clusters that no longer exist will be reset to the default cluster type
+  * Jobs with older legacy instances will fail with unsupported DBR or instance types.
+See release notes for the latest supported releases.